Decatur Junction Railway

 The Decatur Junction Railway is a Class III railroad which operates in the state of Illinois.
-It is one of several short-line railroads owned by Pioneer Railcorp.
+It was one of several short-line railroads owned by Pioneer Railcorp.
+The latter was acquired by Patriot Rail Company in 2022.

 On September 23, 1993, the Decatur Junction Railway Co.
 (DT) signed a lease agreement for the lease rights of two segments of track in east central Illinois from Assumption to Cisco owned by a consortium of grain dealers.
 The railroad's principal commodities are grain, fertilizer and plastics.

 In January 2017, short-line operator OmniTrax, via subsidiary Decatur Central Railroad, took over operations of 16 mi of track north of Decatur to Cisco that had previously been part of the Decatur Junction.
 The change in operators left the Decatur Junction with a 21 mi line running from Elwin, near Decatur, south to Assumption.